lexinamer/MEJO487/Class02/README.md

 - Using anything but a grid system, code the 6 cards below the main video on the homepage of the News and Observer https://www.newsobserver.com/.
 Don't forget the box shadows and hover states.
 - Tip.
 Layout 1 card and then duplicate it.
 No need to reinvent the wheel.
 - Submit this by having it pulled up at the start of class on Tuesday.
+- Be ready to talk about what was difficult